mthl/guix-artwork/website/posts/video-pipeline.md

 containing all the packages needed to run bbb-render’s `make-xges.py` script.
 The `specification->manifest` procedure creates a _manifest_ from a set of packages specs, and likewise `specification->package` returns the package that matches a given spec.
-You try these things at the [`guix repl`](https://guix.gnu.org/manual/en/html_node/Invoking-guix-repl.html)
+You can try these things at the [`guix repl`](https://guix.gnu.org/manual/en/html_node/Invoking-guix-repl.html)
 prompt: